 Poor Listening Skills

-When there is a problem with being attentive, it results in poor listening skills as well.
+When there is a problem with being attentive, this results in poor listening skills as well.

 These could then result in a lot of misunderstandings, not to mention missed appointments.